 - Use short email signature – always use short and effective email signatures, add your website’s URL to your signatures to catch readers’ attention.

-- Don’t publicize your website before it is fully ready – advertising site for visitors before it is completely prepared for traffic would create an adverse impact, and visitors will not be interested in revisiting it.
+- Don’t publicize your website before it is fully ready – an advertising site for visitors before it is completely prepared for traffic would create an adverse impact, and visitors will not be interested in revisiting it.

 Electronic marketing is considered equivalent to internet marketing with few add-ons.
 It offers a broader range of marketing activities.
 With the inclusion of PPC and SEO, it concentrates more on developing a relationship with customers.